Analysis / The Woobie

 Generally speaking, piling loads of crap onto the character will turn him into The Woobie

-particularly if he has traits such as kindness, a large number of sympathetic flaws, and powerlessness.
+, particularly if he has traits such as kindness, a large number of sympathetic flaws, and powerlessness.
 But at some point there's just too much.
 So how do we find that balance of creating a good Woobie without also getting Darkness-Induced Audience Apathy

 The most important rule is Show, Don't Tell

 of writing in general, but in the specific case of the Woobie, it accomplishes a few things: Since we see bad things happen, we understand they're plausible for the universe.
 Another thing that's helpful is seeing how much it hurts.
-Another implication is to use tragic backstory sparingly.
+Another piece of advice is to use tragic backstory sparingly.
 Tragic backstory is great for making a character The Woobie

 .
 Sometimes tragic backstory can be used to make a character who would have been a Woobie regardless even more of a Woobie.
 For instance, if your character is saying that today is the best day he's ever had, and even that